 The Ghost in the Machine: Can a Bad Battery Cause Your Speedometer to Fail?

 2. The CAN Bus Connection: Data Traffic Jams

-Modern vehicles communicate via the CAN Bus (Controller Area Network) protocol.
-This serial bus allows various modules (Engine, Transmission, ABS) to share data.
+Modern vehicles utilize the CAN Bus (Controller Area Network) protocol to share data between modules.

+The Ghost in the Machine: Can a Bad Battery Cause Your Speedometer to Fail?